ffernandomaximo/flight-insurance/README.md

-# FlightSurety
+# Flight Insurance
 Flight delay is a parametric insurance product:
  - In case you book flight and it got delayed you as the insuree/policyholder receives a payout.
  - The full process is automated, there is no middle man interaction.

-# PROJECT SPECIFICATION:
+# Project Specification
 SEPARATION OF CONCERNS, OPERATIONAL CONTROL AND “FAIL FAST” Smart Contract code is separated into multiple contracts:
 1) FlightSuretyData.sol for data persistence